 other miscellaneous items (e.g., lost library books and fines,

 parking fines, lost athletic equipment, judicial fines).

 If your student account is past due, a Cashiers Hold will be

 placed on your account.
-Accounts 90 days past due from the original semester due date
+Accounts tat are past due from the original semester due date

 will be processed for collection.